softcover/softcover_book/chapters/getting_started.md

 [^kindlegen_proprietary]: The only part of the toolchain is the KindleGen program for building books in MOBI format, but authors can optionally use the open-source Calibre program as a replacement.

 [^kindlegen_terms]: The MOBI files produced by KindleGen are generally slightly higher-quality than MOBI files made by Calibre, and unlike Calibre-generated files they can be sent to Kindle via email or using the convenient [Send to Kindle](http://www.amazon.com/gp/sendtokindle) program.
 On the other hand, whereas authors are free to do anything they like with Calibre-generated MOBI files, selling KindleGen-generated MOBI files anywhere other than Amazon.com violates the [KindleGen terms of use](http://www.amazon.com/gp/feature.html?docId=1000599251).
 To my knowledge, Amazon has never enforced this provision, but authors should be aware of the risk.

+[^epub_check_version]: Unfortunately, EpubCheck 3.0.1 is buggy, so it's important to use version 3.0.